1/8

 WORLDS FIRST DEPARTMENT OF KINESIOLOGY

-Seven of your required courses have an associated lab component - where you get to practice what you’re learning in class in real life.
-Plus, there are a variety of opportunities outside of class that you can get involved in (like working in post-stroke rehabilitation at our Centre for Community, Clinical and Applied Research - which is just a few minutes away from campus).
+Seven of your required courses have an associated lab component.
+With electives, you can get up to 20 lab experiences over the course of your degree.
+In your labs, you'll practice what you're learning in class in real life.
+Plus, there are a variety of opportunities outside of class that you can get involved in (like working in post-stroke rehabilitation at our Centre for Community, Clinical and Applied Research Excellence - which is just a few minutes away from our Faculty of Health buildings).

 GAIN PRACTICAL SKILLS